 Kennebunkport has the world’s oldest and biggest electric train museum, surprising rail lovers.
 The Seashore Trolley Museum opened in 1939 with one open trolley vehicle.
 Since that moment when ten people chipped in $15 apiece to save car No. 31 from the Biddeford & Saco Railroad Company, thousands have supported the museum’s mission and growth.
 Today, the collection contains over 250 transit vehicles from around the U.S. and many other countries.
 The museum is open on weekends in May and October and daily from Memorial Day through Columbus Day.

 The Kennebunkport Historical Society’s museum, housed at White Columns—a stately Greek Revival-style mansion in the heart of town—looks at luxurious living in the mid-19th century and a chronicle of two centuries of Kennebunkport history.
 Exhibits focus on prominent individuals—from sea captains to presidents George H.W. and George W. Bush—who have brought fortune and fame to this Maine coast town.
 The Kennebunkport Museums operates from Memorial Day weekend through Columbus Day and reopens in December during Kennebunkport’s Christmas Prelude.

 117 Main Street, Kennebunk, Maine, 207-985-4802

-This eclectic museum of local art, history and culture has six galleries that house rotating themed exhibitions year-round.
-They’re tucked inside four historic buildings including a former dry goods store, built in 1825 by merchant and ship owner William Lord.
-It was Lord’s great-granddaughter who founded the museum in 1936 and filled it with her family’s treasures.
-Today, the museum owns nearly 70,000 artifacts that tell rich, human stories… from quilts with secret pouches to shipwreck relics.
+This eclectic museum of local art, history, and culture has six galleries that house rotating themed exhibitions year-round.
+They’re tucked inside four historic buildings, including a former dry goods store built in 1825 by merchant and ship owner William Lord.
+Lord’s great-granddaughter founded the museum in 1936 and filled it with her family’s treasures.
+Today, the museum owns nearly 70,000 artifacts that tell rich human stories… from quilts with secret pouches to shipwreck relics.